 Stay the night

 After a long day exploring the island you can retire to a bed and breakfast, an intimate cottage, a solar-powered apartment or a rainforest lodge.
-Soak in the views of Cloudy Bay and the Southern Ocean from a wood-fired hot tub on your private deck at Hundred Acre Hideaway, luxurious, solar-powered accommodation at Lunawanna.
+Soak in the views of Cloudy Bay and the Southern Ocean from a wood-fired hot tub on your private deck at Hundred Acre Hideaway, a luxurious, solar-powered option at Lunawanna.
 Or perhaps you would prefer a taste of country life at Parnella Adventure Bay, a secluded two-bedroom cottage a short stroll to Adventure Bay Beach.
 If you have simpler tastes, check out Captain Cook Holiday Park, with direct access to Adventure Bay Beach.
 There you have a choice between self-contained family cabins, one-bedroom villas and camping or caravan sites.